 The easiest way to change your will is to create a new will and state that you are revoking any previous wills.
 If you are wanting to add something to your will or make a simple change, all you will need to do is add a codicil, also known as an amendment, to your will.

-Thank you to our friend and contributors at Yee Law Group, PC for their insight into wills and estate planning.
+Thank you to our friend and contributors at Yee Law Group Inc. for their insight into wills and estate planning.